 Reporting companies are required to identify all individuals who are considered "beneficial owners."
-Though the name of beneficial "owner" might be misleading, an individual could be a "beneficial owner" of a reporting through "substantial control," not the "ownership interest" of the reporting companies.
-There is no limit to the number of individuals who can be reported for exercising substantial control.
-An individual exercises substantial control over a reporting company if the individual meets any of four (4) general criteria (see the chart below for details about these four criteria):
+Though the name of beneficial "owner" might be misleading, an individual could be a "beneficial owner" of a reporting company through "substantial control," not the "ownership interest" of such reporting company.
+There is no limit to the number of individuals who can be reported for exercising substantial control over the reporting company.
+An individual exercises substantial control over a reporting company if the individual meets any of four (4) general criteria (see the Chart 4 below for indicators about these four criteria):

-- 1) The individual is a senior officer; - The individual has authority to appoint or remove certain officers or a majority of directors of the reporting company; - 3) The individual is an important decision-maker; or - 4) The individual has any other form of substantial control over the reporting company.
+- (1) The individual is a senior officer; - (2) The individual has authority to appoint or remove certain officers or a majority of directors of the reporting company; - (3) The individual is an important decision-maker; or - (4) The individual has any other form of substantial control over the reporting company.